toconnell/kdm-manager/README.md

     # ln -s /home/toconnell/kdm-manager/v1/nginx/default /etc/nginx/sites-enabled/kdm-manager_dev

-The file /v1/nginx/production that ships with the repo contains all of the media server and redirect configs that facilitate the production deployment of the Manager.
+The file /v1/nginx/production that ships with the repo contains all of the media (static content) server and redirect configs that facilitate the production deployment of the Manager.

 If you're just doing some dev/support work, you don't need all of that and you should stick with /v1/nginx/default as your webserver config.

-Finally, running the init script for the first time should create the log and lockfile directories. it should also start the server on the port in settings.cfg:
+Finally, restarting nginx and running the Manager's init script for the first time should create the log and lockfile directories. it should also start the server on the port in settings.cfg:

+    # /etc/init.d/nginx start
     # /etc/init.d/kdm-manager start